 The Merrell Trail Glove is an excellent choice for barefoot runners.
 The fused toe protective bumper will protect your feet from injuries.
 Its rearfoot sling increases its stability so that you can run for more than an hour continuously.

 The price is higher than cheap running shoes, but you get what you pay for.
 And in this case, you’re paying for a top-quality barefoot running shoe that does a great job of preventing injuries.
+If you’re looking for a cheaper barefoot option, consider Aleader Cross Training Shoes.

 It also allows you to run in a natural manner, which over the long-term is much better for your body than traditional running shoes.